BioDisco: Multi-agent hypothesis generation with dual-mode evidence, iterative feedback and temporal evaluation: Evaluation of LLM-Generated Hypotheses

 Each of the systems was given 100 inputs spanning a diversity of topics, from oncology to ageing and cellular senescence, generating one hypothesis per input.
 For every pair of generated hypotheses from different configurations, an LLM judge selected its preferred candidate (or declared a tie) for each of four metrics: \emph{novelty}, \emph{relevance}, \emph{verifiability} and \emph{significance} \citep[from][]{qi_colm_2024}.

 We fitted a Bradley--Terry~\citeyearpar{Bradley1952} paired comparison model to the results, given by

-where $i$ and $j$ denote `players' or LLM configurations, $\beta_i$ is the \emph{ability score} of the $i$th LLM system and $\alpha$ is a `home advantage' parameter, estimating the possible order effect bias, assuming the hypothesis of $i$ is presented to the evaluator first in the pair.
+where $i$ and $j$ denote `players' or LLM configurations, $\beta_i$ is the \emph{ability score} of the $i$\textsuperscript{th} LLM system and $\alpha$ is a `home advantage' parameter, estimating the possible order effect bias, with $z_{ij}=1$ if the hypothesis of $i$ is presented to the evaluator first in the pair, and $z_{ij}=-1$ otherwise.
+Ties are treated as a half-win for each player.
 The continuous latent ability scores for each configuration and each metric provide a univariate ranking that captures relative performance.

 The fitted ability scores and their 95\% comparison intervals \cite[calculated using a quasi-variance approximation;][]{Firth2004} are visualized in Figure~\ref{fig:ablation-eval}.
 The model shows a clear, progressive improvement in hypothesis novelty and significance as components are added to the system.
 The single LLM baseline was least preferred.
 Introducing a multi-agent structure provided significant improvement, suggesting a benefit from role-based reasoning alone.
 Performance further increased with the addition of external tools and with iterative refinement.
 Between the two, tool use provided a greater benefit, emphasizing the value of grounding the generation process in external knowledge sources.
-Finally, the full \name{} system was most preferred for these metrics, demonstrating a synergistic effect between dual-mode evidence and iterative refinement, validating our approach.
+Finally, the full \biodisco{} system was most preferred for these metrics, demonstrating a synergistic effect between dual-mode evidence and iterative refinement, validating our approach.

 Interestingly, patterns for relevance and verifiability were less clearly defined: pairs of configurations have overlapping comparison intervals, with no clear winner.
 While a single LLM may even be preferred for topical relevance, this may simply suggest a lack of external knowledge causes such a zero-shot system to remain close to the user input, at the expense of generating novel or significant hypotheses.